 Opioids activate pain receptors throughout your body and central nervous system.
 By binding to opioid receptors in these different parts of your body, narcotic painkillers can relieve sensations of pain as well as increase feelings of well-being.

-This rewarding experience can cause you to want to continue narcotic pain meds, even when you do not have a medical need for doing so.
+This rewarding experience can cause you to want to continue using these potent medications, even when you do not have a medical need for doing so.
 However, narcotic painkiller use can lead to serious side effects, including overdose and death.

-Other effects of narcotic pain meds may include:1
+Other effects of narcotic pain meds may include:

 - Extreme sleepiness